 Meaning: The point in a game or competition when the outcome is about to be determined.

-Origin: In horse racing, a wire was strung over the finish line so the camra above can take a picture and see the first horse to cross the finish line.
+Origin: In horse racing, a wire was strung over the finish line so the camera above could take a picture and see the first horse to cross the finish line.

 Popular Phrase: Eighty-six